 5. Test your prototype's interactions while you build it.

-There’s nothing worse then getting to the end of a prototype build and realizing that something went awry in the interactions early in your building process.
+There’s nothing worse than getting to the end of a prototype build and realizing that something went awry in the interactions early in your building process.
 It can be disheartening and time-consuming to track down the source of the problems.
 As all developers recommend, test early and often.

 6. Don't expect your prototype to communicate all your edge cases to development.